 Property and Financial Affairs Lasting Power of Attorney

-A Property LPA can be used at your direction as a document of convenience, for example if you were out of the country on holiday or required help due to a physical incapacity, but can also then be used if you were to lose mental capacity.
+A Property LPA can be used at your direction as a document of convenience, for example, if you were out of the country on holiday or required help due to physical incapacity, but can also then be used if you were to lose mental capacity.